MoElaSec/Practical-Image-Processing/README.md

 # Practical_Img_Proc
-- A small part of my journey through a University course (Image Processing In Practice) - great as an Intro to OpenCV
+- A small part of my journey through Image Processing In Practice - great as an Intro to OpenCV

 ---
 ### 🥼 Labs: